Sault Area Hospital (SAH) is Smoke-Free

 SAH provides a healthy and healing setting for all patients, employees, physicians, volunteers and visitors.
 Smoking increases your chances of having complications before and after receiving an anesthetic and it results in higher wound and respiratory infection rates, increasing your chance of both staying in the hospital longer and having to be re-admitted after discharge.
 Smoking is the most avoidable cause of illness and premature death and there is very strong evidence to show that breathing second-hand smoke is harmful to health.
 As a result, SAH prohibits smoking on all SAH property.

-APH Tobacco Enforcement Officers will issue tickets to violators of the policy, with fines starting at $255.
+SAH Security and Algoma Public Health Enforcement Officers will issue tickets, with fines starting at $250.
 APH Officers and SAH Security personnel are routinely patrolling the grounds, supported by video surveillance cameras.
 Tickets may be issued on the basis of witness statements and/or video evidence and do not require the on-site presence of Enforcement Officers at the time of the violation.

 The entire SAH property is officially smoke-free, including all buildings, parking lots, the Hub Trail running along the eastern edge of the hospital grounds, the roads encircling the hospital leading to/from both Great Northern Road and Third Line and wooded and grass areas to the south and west of the Emergency Department and helipad.
 SAH property also includes sidewalks and grass areas adjacent to the access roads as well as the parcel of land situated south of Third Line and east of the Davey Home.
 Smoking is not allowed anywhere, including in vehicles, while on SAH property.
 The policy applies to all patients, visitors, staff, physicians and volunteers.